 About The Nightwatchman

 Cricket’s past is steeped in a tradition of great writing and Wisden is making sure its future will be too.
 The Nightwatchman is a quarterly collection of essays and long-form articles which debuted in March 2013 and is available in book and e-book formats.
-The first 18 editions are on sale now, running to 140 pages each of print that’s packed with quality writing – just click here for more details.
-Issue 18 was published in June 2017.
+20 editions (that’s five full years) are on sale now, running to 140 pages each of print that’s packed with quality writing – just click here for more details.
+Issue 20 was published in December 2017.

 Co-edited by Anjali Doshi and Tanya Aldred, and with Matt Thacker as managing editor, The Nightwatchman features an array of authors from around the world, writing beautifully and at length about the game and its myriad offshoots.
 Contributors are given free rein over subject matter and length, escaping the pressures of next day deadlines and the despair of cramming heart and soul into a few paragraphs.